RSE-Sheffield/RSE-Sheffield.github.io/pages/collaboration/cmi-rse/cmi-rse.md

 ### Frequently Asked Questions

 ##### What is on offer?
-Project support from one or more research software engineers with AI/ML experience on projects up to 6 months in duration.
+Project support from one or more research software engineers with AI/ML experience.

 ##### How much does it cost?
 Currently, CMI-RSE provision is free at point-of-use.